canonical/microk8s/docs/working.md

-# Image registries: Working with ...
+# Working with image registries

-Kubernetes deploys and manages containarised applications.
-Such applications are packaged into container images stored on container registries.
-Here we describe the different ways of working with registries and the configuration steps needed for MicroK8s to integrate with each workflow.
+Kubernetes manages containarised applications whose images are stored on container registries.
+Here we describe the different ways of working with registries and the configuration steps needed for MicroK8s to integrate with each case.

-In what follows we assume you are are able to build, push, pull and run container images.
+In what follows we assume you are familiar with building, pushing and tagging container images.
 We use docker but you can use your preferred container tool chain.

 To install docker on an Ubuntu 18.04 we:
 ```
 sudo apt-get install docker.io

+# Add the user in the group with the right permissions
 sudo usermod -aG docker ${USER}
 # Get a new shell with the new set of user groups
 su - ${USER}